Configuring Schedule Triggers

 Trigger Rules Examples

-prevents the build from triggering, if the changes check in comment contains word "minor".
+Prevents the build from triggering, if the changes check contains the word "minor" in the comment.

-The Schedule Trigger can watch a build in a different build configuration and trigger a build if the watched build has changed since the previous triggering.
+A Schedule Trigger can watch a build in any specified build configuration and trigger a build only if the watched build has changed since the previous triggering.
 You can select which build to watch:

 Enforce Clean Checkout

-It is possible to force TeamCity to clean all files in the checkout directory before a build.
 This option can also be applied to snapshot dependencies.
 In this case, all the builds of the build chain will be forced to use clean checkout.
-The option also enables rebuilding all dependencies (unless custom dependencies are provided via the custom build dialog or the schedule trigger promotes a build).
+The option also enables rebuilding all dependencies (unless custom dependencies are provided via the custom build dialog or a Schedule Trigger promotes a build).

 Trigger Build on All Enabled and Compatible Agents